 The Captain: Luke Bastian, the owner, is a licensed captain for vessels up to 200 tons and is U.S. Coast Guard certified.
 Luke has been a full-time hunting and fishing guide since 2006 and lives in Sitka year-round.

 The Huntress, a 60-foot fiberglass vessel, is propelled by a 400 Horse Lugger diesel main engine.
 She has 2-30 KW generators for electricity.
 The open back deck, stabilizer poles, troll valve, and built-in blast freezer make the boat ideal for ocean fishing.

 Power and Communication: Generator-powered electricity is available until late evening and then turned off until early morning.
 Intermittent Wi-Fi is available, and there is a radio onboard should an emergency arise.

-Three square meals are provided each day.
-Breakfasts include standard egg dishes, oatmeal, and a selection of fruit.
-Lunches typically include a soul-warming soup and sandwich combo.
-You can expect gourmet flair at dinner as Captain Bruce and Joey compete to provide tasty seafood, steak or chicken entrees, served with delectable side dishes.
+The full galley gives their full-time chef space to make amazing meals and snacks.
+Breakfasts include egg dishes, oatmeal, and a selection of fruit.
+Lunches are typically a soul-warming soup and sandwich combo.
+Dinners feature seafood, steak, or chicken entrees with delicious side dishes.

 The boat has five staterooms and hosts up to six guests.
 There is a master suite with a private bathroom and four staterooms which have two bunks each.
 Onboard, there is a total of three bathrooms.